Key Rankings for Sioux Falls

 Sioux Falls is considered one of America’s great small cities.
 For Augustana students, it's a laboratory for internships, clinical practice, student teaching, and part- and full-time employment.
 Learn what others are saying about Sioux Falls:

 - Personal finance site WalletHub ranked Sioux Falls as the 4th best city in America to find a job in 2015, with the lowest nationwide unemployment for those who hold bachelor’s degrees.

-- For ten straight years, Sioux Falls has been identified within top 5 in nation for “best small metro for business and careers," according to Forbes.com (2014).
+- For eleven straight years, Sioux Falls has been identified within the top 5 in nation for “best small metro for business and careers," according to Forbes.com (2015).

 - The City of Sioux Falls and Mayor Mike Huether were featured in the U.S. Chamber of Commerce’s Free Enterprise online publication for "why people should move to Sioux Falls, South Dakota, a city with a booming job market, a very low cost of living, and a high quality of life."

 - Gallup’s annual “Well-Being Index” ranks South Dakota the No. 2 most content state in the U.S. and lists Sioux Falls among the top five small communities in the U.S.

 - The ranking organization “Happiest, Healthiest Cities In America” lists Sioux Falls at No. 9 nationwide.

 - Prevention.com tracks Sioux Falls at No. 1 in terms of people ranking their own health as “good or better.”
 The city also got high marks for easy commutes, low crime and unemployment, and good access to health insurance.

 - TheStreet included Sioux Falls on its list of the 10 cities that best embody the American Dream, after looking at its employment data, home prices, livability, friendliness toward the business community and the economic stability of its business bases.
 (2011).